excellent-ae/zannc-GodsAPI/README.md

     gods = mods["zannc-GodsAPI"]
     ```

-#### For more in-depth examples of how to use these functions, refer to the [DEV.md](https://github.com/excellent-ae/zannc-GodsAPI/blob/main/DEV.md) file.
+#### For more in-depth examples of how to use these functions, refer to the [DEV.md](https://github.com/excellent-ae/zannc-GodsAPI/blob/main/DEV.md) file and the [PARAMS.md](https://github.com/excellent-ae/zannc-GodsAPI/blob/main/PARAMS.md) file.

 3. To create a god, you must call `gods.InitializeGod(params)`, and optionally followed by `gods.CreateOlympianSJSONData(params)` and provide the required paramaters / sjson paramaters.<br><br>
-4. To create a Keepsake, you must call `gods.CreateKeepsake(params)`, and pass in the required fields - as well as any custom functions you need to make the keepsake function. <br>
+4. To create a Keepsake, you must call `gods.CreateKeepsake(params)`, and pass in the required fields - as well as any custom functions you need to make the keepsake function.<br><br>
+5. To create a Boon, you must call `gods.CreateBoon(params)`, and pass in the required fields - as well as any custom functions you need to make the boon function. <br>

 ## Planned Features
 I am planning to add support for trait creation, and will be released in later versions. <br>